OpenNebula/docs/source/management_and_operations/vm_management/vm_instances.rst

 Virtual Machine Charters
 ================================================================================

 This functionality automatically adds scheduling actions in VM templates.
-To enable create Charters in Sunstone, you only need to add the following to ``vm-tab.yaml`` file in the corresponding :ref:`Sunstone view <fireedge_sunstone_views>`:
+To enable create Charters in Sunstone, you only need to add the following to the ``vm-tab.yaml`` file in the corresponding :ref:`Sunstone view <fireedge_sunstone_views>`:

 .. prompt:: text $ auto